psxio/psx.market/replit.md

 ## Overview
-Create.psx is a dual token-gated Web3 marketplace designed to connect premium builders with clients in the memecoin and broader crypto space.
-Its core mission is to ensure quality and exclusivity by requiring users to hold $CREATE or $PSX tokens for platform access.
-The platform offers comprehensive features including builder profiles, service listings, category-based browsing, administrative tools, legal compliance, robust builder onboarding, and AI-powered builder discovery and matching.
+Create.psx is a Web3 marketplace with dual token incentives designed to connect premium builders with clients in the memecoin and broader crypto space.
+The platform is open to all users, but offers exclusive benefits and reduced fees to $CREATE and $PSX token holders.
+The platform features comprehensive builder profiles, service listings, category-based browsing, administrative tools, legal compliance, robust builder onboarding, and AI-powered builder discovery and matching.
 The long-term ambition is to establish Create.psx as the leading hub for Web3 talent, integrating secure on-chain payments and advanced project management functionalities.

 ## User Preferences
 - Default theme: Dark mode with purple/cyan branding